PorticoEstate/PorticoEstate/branches/stable-sigurd-3/phpgwapi/js/sarissa/build_tools/ecmaunit/README.txt

 EcmaUnit also supports running test from the command-line with a proper JavaScript interpreter.
 Spidermonkey of the Mozilla project has proven to work.
-To run the ecmaunit tests from the command line using the spidermonkey interpreter smjs, simply issue the following command:
+To run the ecmaunit tests from the command line using the spidermonkey interpreter js, simply issue the following command:

-  $ smjs -f ecmaunit.js -f testecmaunit.js runtests.js
+  $ js -f ecmaunit.js -f testecmaunit.js runtests.js

 If you have any questions, want to report bugs or have suggestions about how to improve the product, please send an email to Guido Wesdorp